raggleton/4tau_work/README.md

 For Robin's work on NMSSM H1 -> 2a1 -> 4tau

 Monte Carlo stuff is in `pythia8` and `Delphes3` folders.
-You'll need Boost for the Delphes analysis scripts.
+You'll need Boost both Pythia and Delphes.

-Sorry in advance if this is a bit rubbish - it's constantly in a state of fluz, and no-one but me uses it.
+Sorry in advance if this is a bit rubbish - it's constantly in a state of flux, and no-one but me uses it.
 (Standard weak HEP excuse)

+## Setup BOOST

+- See below

 ## Setup PYTHIA8

 - Download tarball, extract
 - Follow README.HepMC

+## Setup Delphes3

+** Requires version 3.1.2 or greater** (basically need track class to have impact parameter variables Dxy,Xd, Yd, etc - check in `DelphesClasses.h`)

+- Downlaod tarball, extract
+- `cd` into folder, run `make`

 ## Workflow